mostlytyped/rethinkdb-addon-lead-page/_posts/2020-08-17-rethinkdb-chat-socketio.md

 ### Chat room

-The chat room, a room view containing a chat room component invokes the server route to join the given room when it is created.
-It also registers a socket.io handler that listens for incoming chat messages and adds them to the list of messages.
+The chat room, a room view containing a chat room component. makes a request to the Express route to join the given room when it is created.
+It also registers a Socket.io handler that listens for incoming chat messages and adds them to the list of messages.

-The chat room allows the user to type and send a message which will then be sent to the server via the Websocket handled by Socket.io.
+The chat room allows the user to type and send a message which will then be sent to the server via the WebSocket handled by Socket.io.

 ```js
 // public/js/app.js